 3.4.
 Photo thermal units (PTU) for African marigold

 The PTU for phenological stages is presented in Table 3, which shows that the PTU requirement for the entire growth phase decreased as the transplanting was done from 15th September to 15th February and thereafter it progressively increasing trend to the 15th August transplanting due, this phenomenon could be attributed to the shorter daylight hours and cooler temperatures during the vegetative phase during the winter growing season and extended day sunshine hours.
-The crop transplanted on 15th June recorded the highest photo-thermal units 30876.12 at full opening of the flower, followed by the 15th May transplanting., and higher temperatures during April to August transplanting dates.
+The crop transplanted on 15th June recorded the highest photothermal units 30876.12 at full opening of the flower, followed by the 15th May transplanting., and higher temperatures during April to August transplanting dates.
 Longer days in June necessitated increased PTU accumulation to support sustained metabolic activity and development, resulting in a higher requirement for optimal growth.
 Kumar et al., (2023) reported that African marigold cv.
-Punjab gainda No1 accumulated higher PTU for vegetative ,50 % flowering and seed harvesting stages in the summer months (June) of transplanting as compared to other moths transplanted at Punjab Agricultural University, Ludhiana.
+Punjab gainda No1 accumulated higher PTU for vegetative ,50 % flowering, and seed harvesting stages in the summer months (June) of transplanting as compared to other moths transplanted at Punjab Agricultural University, Ludhiana.

 Table 3.
 Effect of year-round transplanting on photo-thermal unit and pheno-thermal index in African marigold cv.
 Punjab Gainda No 1 (Pooled data 2021-22 and 2022-23).